This is the amount of social media users out there. In 2023, this represents more than half of the world’s population.

 This means two things:

-- There’s a LOT of information created each day on social media platforms only (not even counting blog posts, news articles, forums and review sites).
+- There’s a LOT of information created each day on social media platforms (not even counting blog posts, news articles, forums and review sites)

 In short, you need a strong social presence to capture your audience’s attention.